hkotb/fastpace/README.md

 ## Development

-If you clone the repository, we recommend that you install it as a development package with:
+We recommend that you clone the repository and install it as a development package with:
 ```
 python setup.py develop
 ```

-To generate distribution archive from your machine:
+To generate a distribution archive from your machine:
 ```
 python -m build
 ```